-Having made the construct visible or available to Logiweb, we want to place it some specific framework within which we work, that is, in a theory or system.
+Having made the construct visible or available to Logiweb, we want to place it in some specific framework within which we work, that is, in a theory or system.
 We could denote this system L in accordance with what has been said above and build our theory from the bottom.
 Instead we shall make use of the work of Klaus Grue.
 Thus, we introduce [M Lemma 1.8] in [S'], which is defined on the peano page.
 We do this as follows:

-$[S' \text{ lemma } M \text{ Lemma } 1.8: \forall \mathcal{B}: \mathcal{B} \Rightarrow \mathcal{B}]$
+[S' lemma M Lemma 1.8: $\forall \mathcal{B}: \mathcal{B} \Rightarrow \mathcal{B}]$ within which we will be working, and we shall examine it more in the next section.

-For now we merely mention in passing that the special symbol $\Rightarrow$ with the little dot appearing above the imply symbol tells us that this implication is specific to the peano arithmetic defined in [S'].
-This system will be the one within which we will be working, and we shall examine it more in the next section.
+For now we merely mention in passing that the special symbol \Rightarrow with the little dot appearing above the imply symbol tells us that this implication is specific to the peano arithmetic defined in [S'].
+This system will be the one